k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 **Reference by Data Comparison** is a new plugin (introduced in Fabric V8.3) that examines data within data source fields to identify correlations using the probabilistic Bloom filter algorithm.
 Based on the analysis results, this plugin can establish FK relationships between datasets.

-The data comparison is performed by comparing field values of two datasets at a time — dataset1 and dataset2.
+The data comparison is performed by comparing field values of two datasets at a time - dataset1 and dataset2.
 All fields in dataset2 are considered for analysis, while only the PK fields in dataset1 are used for this comparison.
 The data comparison results with a calculated score that represents the probability of a match between each pair of columns from two datasets.

-Note that this plugin is inactive by default and must be manually activated if needed.
+Note that this plugin is inactive by default and must be activated via Discovery Pipeline if needed.

 #### Matching Rules

 The following matching rules are applied by the plugin.
 Note that the rule is applied only if its score **exceeds** the plugin's threshold; otherwise, the rule is skipped.

-- ```singleFieldPkAndNotPk``` — dataset1 has a single PK field and dataset2 has a non-PK field, while both of these fields are part of the same JOIN statement.
+- ```singleFieldPkAndNotPk``` - dataset1 has a single PK field and dataset2 has a non-PK field, while both of these fields are part of the same JOIN statement.
   - The relation *dataset2 refers to dataset1* is created.
-- ```commonFieldsInBothPk``` — common fields that are part of the PK in both datasets, where dataset2 has more PKs than dataset1.
+- ```commonFieldsInBothPk``` - common fields that are part of the PK in both datasets, where dataset2 has more PKs than dataset1.
   - The relation *dataset2 refers to dataset1* is created.
-- ```sameFieldNamesPk``` — common fields that are part of the PK in both datasets, and both datasets have the same number of PKs.
+- ```sameFieldNamesPk``` - common fields that are part of the PK in both datasets, and both datasets have the same number of PKs.
   - The relation is created and its direction is random.

 #### Field Type Include List